rparak/UR_Robot_data_processing/README.md

 ## Project Description:

 The project is focused on a simple demonstration of client / server communication via TCP / IP.
 In this case, it is a collaborative robot Universal Robots UR3 (server) and the client is a C# application.
 An example of an application is reading (joint/cartesian position) and writing data (movement -> linear, joint interpolation, etc.).
 The application was tested on each of the robot types (UR3 -> real hardware + simulation, UR5, UR10, etc.) on the E and CB series (simulation using VMware).

+The application uses performance optimization using multi-threaded programming.
 Communication (C# application) can be used in Unity3D for digital twins / augmented reality or in other relevant applications.

 <p align="center">
 <img src=https://github.com/rparak/UR_Robot_data_processing/blob/main/images/communication_scheme.png width="650" height="350">